-As the annotations of normal images from healthy subjects are relatively easy to obtain while anomalies are complex, various and usually difficult to collect, most existing methods consider anomaly detection as a one-class classification (OCC) problem \citep{ruff2018deep}, where only normal images are utilized for training and samples not conforming to normal profile are identified as anomalies in the testing phase, thus no need for annotations of abnormal images during training.
-This type of setting has been extensively studied in anomaly detection for both computer vision tasks \citep{ruff2021unifying} and medical image analysis \citep{baur2021autoencoders}.
+As annotations of normal images from healthy subjects are relatively easy to obtain while those of anomalies are complex, various and usually difficult to collect, most existing methods consider anomaly detection as a one-class classification (OCC) problem \citep{ruff2018deep}, where only normal images are utilized for training and samples not conforming to the normal profile are identified as anomalies in the testing phase; thus there is no need for annotation of abnormal images during training.
+This setting has been extensively studied in anomaly detection for both computer vision tasks \citep{ruff2021unifying} and medical image analysis \citep{baur2021autoencoders}.
 Nevertheless, due to the lack of training on real abnormal images, the discriminative capability of these methods is limited.
-Meanwhile, an important fact is ignored that different from the application scenarios in computer vision tasks like industrial defect detection \citep{bergmann2019mvtec} and video anomaly detection \citep{sultani2018real,li2013anomaly} where abnormal cases are rare, there are plenty of readily available unlabeled images with a certain anomaly rate (AR) in medical clinical practice.
-These unlabeled images containing rich anomalous features are wasted by methods based on the OCC setting, which restricts the performance of anomaly detection.
-Unfortunately, up to now, there is no notable work leveraging these unlabeled images for anomaly detection effectively.
+Meanwhile, in medical images analysis, an important fact is ignored that, different from the application scenarios in computer vision tasks, like industrial defect detection \citep{bergmann2019mvtec} and video anomaly detection \citep{sultani2018real,li2013anomaly}, where abnormal cases are rare, medical clinical practice provides plenty of readily available unlabeled images with a certain anomaly rate (AR).
+These unlabeled images, containing rich anomalous features, are wasted by methods based on the OCC setting, which restricts the performance of anomaly detection.